apache/flink-connector-pulsar/docs/content/docs/connectors/datastream/pulsar.md

 #### Setting Topic Patterns

+The Pulsar source can subscribe to a set of topics under only one tenant and one namespace by using regular expression.
-The Pulsar source extracts the topic type (`persistent` or `non-persistent`) from the provided topic pattern.
+But the topic type (`persistent` or `non-persistent`) isn't determined by the regular expression.
-For example, you can use the `PulsarSource.builder().setTopicPattern("non-persistent://my-topic*")` to specify a `non-persistent` topic.
-By default, a `persistent` topic is created if you do not specify the topic type in the regular expression.
+Even if you use `PulsarSource.builder().setTopicPattern("non-persistent://public/default/my-topic.*")`, we will subscribe both

-You can use `setTopicPattern("topic-*", RegexSubscriptionMode.AllTopics)` to consume both `persistent` and `non-persistent` topics based on the topic pattern.
+`persistent` and `non-persistent` topics which its name matches `public/default/my-topic.*`.

-The Pulsar source would filter the available topics by the `RegexSubscriptionMode`.
+In order to subscribe only `non-persistent` topics.
+You need to set the `RegexSubscriptionMode` to `RegexSubscriptionMode.NonPersistentOnly`.
+For example, `setTopicPattern("topic-.*", RegexSubscriptionMode.NonPersistentOnly)`.
+And use `setTopicPattern("topic-.*", RegexSubscriptionMode.PersistentOnly)` will only subscribe to the `persistent` topics.

+The regular expression should follow the [topic naming pattern](#flexible-topic-naming).
+Only the topic name part can be a regular expression.
+For example, if you provide a simple topic regular expression like `some-topic-\d`, we will filter all the topics under the `public` tenant with the `default` namespace.
+And if the topic regular expression is `flink/sample/topic-.*`, we will filter all the topics under the `flink` tenant with the `sample` namespace.

+{{< hint warning >}}
+Currently, the latest released Pulsar 2.11.0 didn't return the `non-persistent` topics correctly.
+You can't use regular expression for filtering `non-persistent` topics in Pulsar 2.11.0.

+See this issue: https://github.com/apache/pulsar/issues/19316 for the detailed context of this bug.
+{{< /hint >}}

 ### Deserializer